TheGitSchool/Project-1-8-puzzle/README.md

 10. you will be asked to give the input to test
 11. If solvable, the output files will be generated on the same folder as the .ipynb file is saved ( similar to the three .txt files in the repository)

+You could also,
+1. https://nbviewer.jupyter.org/ paste the url of the .ipynb file in this website and hit go
+2. on the viewer page, you could choose mybinder to execute the code online
+3. Note few times, package error could be thrown

+You could also,
+1. Clone the repo which contains ipynb notebook (replace $link to the actual link)
+2. $ git clone $link
+3. Go to the path where ipynb is cloned
+4. Open Jupyter notebook to see the file. (replace $filename with the actual filename)
+5. jupyter notebook $filename